Doilungdêqên, Lhasa: Demographics

 In 1992 there were 33,581 people in 6,500 households, with 94.28% of the people engaged in farming.

 About 90% of the people were ethnic Tibetan, with most people of other ethnicity living in Donggar.

 The 2000 census gave a total population of 40,543 people: Donggar 9,359, Naiqiong 7,838, Dechen 5,731 people, Mar 4,458, Gurung 5,664, Yabda 3,664, Liuwu 3,829.

 The total population as of the end of 2007 was 45,551 people.

 The first drug rehabilitation center in Tibet was being constructed in Duilongdeqing District in 2009.

 It would provide physiological rehabilitation, psychological therapy and job training for up to 150 drug addicts.

-Subdistricts and townships
+History

 Duilongdeqing County was founded in September 1959, and in February 1960 expanded to include the western suburbs of Lhasa.

 The district has been rapidly urbanizing.
 In January 2015 the former county government was preparing to upgrade Doilungdêqên into Lhasa's second urban district.
 The county was finally upgraded into a district on 13 October 2015.

+Administration divisions

-The district has jurisdiction over four subdistricts and three townships, covering thirty-five administrative villages.
+The district has jurisdiction over four subdistricts and three towns, covering thirty-five administrative villages.

 The seat of government is in the town of Donggar.

 This is just 14 km from downtown Lhasa.